 WESTERN AND CENTRAL PACIFIC FISHERIES COMMISSION (WCPFC)

 WCPFC13, Suva, Fiji, 5-9 December 2016: Specific actions are required by vessels and observer providers/programmes when an observer is either ill, harassed, or dies at sea.
 IMPLEMENTATION WAS REQUIRED BY 1 January 2017.
 The measure, WCPFC Conservation and Management Measure (CMM) 2016-03 was passed, but exempted Japan from implementing the measure.
 See the Summary Report of WCPFC 13 meeting, discussion under Agenda Item 5, pg.
 14 and the actual measures in Attachment F, pg.
-146. These measures were based on a US proposal to the WCPFC instigated in part by the death of Usaia Masibalavu, a Fijian observer on board a US-flagged vessel.
-Mr. Masibalavu died while on board a US-flagged tuna purse seine vessel.
-To date, there has been no official explanation of Mr. Masibalavu's death.
+146. The impetus for this US proposal to the WCPFC were the recent deaths of three observers - two US observers - one of a US-flagged vessel, another on a non-US flagged vessel and a Fijian observer who died on a US flagged vessel.
+To date, there has been no official explanation of any of the three deaths.

 At this same meeting, Pacific Islands Forum Fisheries Agency (FFA) also weighed in with Harmonized Minimum Terms and Conditions for Access by Fishing Vessels, outlining their